Ford overhauls small car strategy in Europe

 “Today’s customer doesn’t want to pay for features that are not relevant or not often used, so they are effectively right-sizing,” said Roelant de Waard, Ford of Europe’s sales and marketing chief.

-So, the car buyers now define success differently from in the past: bigger is no longer better and “thoughtful” rather than conspicuous consumption is the social norm.
+Nowadays, car buyers can define success differently in comparison with the past: bigger is no longer better and “thoughtful” rather than conspicuous consumption is the social norm.